Home

 On Saturday’s and Sunday’s are morning and afternoon sessions filled with creative fun activities for children.
 In a come along and take part manner.
 Their website offers too, printing out self guided trails on different topics.

-The children were evenly intrigued by the extensive exhibits on Maori heritage, Pacific Lifeways on the first flor and of the whole second floor with displays on volcanoes, oceans, coast, and the origins of the country.
+The children were evenly intrigued by the extensive exhibits on Maori heritage, Pacific Lifeways on the first floor and of the whole second floor with displays on volcanoes, oceans, coast, and the origins of the country.
 They loved how they could further explore exhibits by using available film material or the touch screens.

 www.maritimemuseum.co.nz